ypid/docker-makefile/README.md

 The Makefile is intended to be included in a per-server Makefile.

 # Goals

 * All images should be locally build (including the base image)
-* All images should be based on Debian Jessie
+* All images should be based on Debian Stable.
 * A package proxy should be used (defined in the base image)

 # Used images